dilantok/Arduino-Radar-/README.md

 ## Getting Started

+### Arduino Setup

-1. Connect all hardware according to the wiring table.
+1. Connect the components according to the wiring table.
-2. Upload `radar.ino` using the Arduino IDE.
+2. Open `radar.ino` using Arduino IDE.
-3. Close the Arduino Serial Monitor.
+3. Upload the code to Arduino Uno.

+### Processing Setup

-4. Open `radarprocessor.pde` in Processing 4.
+1. Open `radarprocessor.pde` using Processing 4.
+2. Ensure the Arduino Serial Monitor is closed.
-5. Run the Processing sketch to view the live radar interface.
+3. Run the Processing sketch.
+4. The radar interface will display real-time sensor data.

 ---